nbaud/cumulus7VM_spine_leaves/README.md

 * Change the user you want to add in the Vagrantfile.
 * Copy the relevant ssh public key file for that user into the "shared" directory (create it) that must be located in the directory where the Vagrantfile is.
 * Virtualbox version 7.0.14 installed
-* Vagrant 2.4.1 installed (please also run `vagrant plugin install vagrant-vbguest` for better compatibility with functions like sharing files)
+* Vagrant 2.4.1 installed (please also run `vagrant plugin install vagrant-vbguest` for better compatibility with functions like file-sharing with Virtualbox)
 * Python installed (if you want to use Ansible)
 * Ansible installed (if you want to use Ansible)